Secession in the United States: Nashville Convention of 1850

-South Carolina's secession
+South Carolina's secession history

-During the presidential term of Andrew Jackson, South Carolina had its own semi-secession movement due to the so-called 1828 Tariff of Abominations, which threatened South Carolina's economy, and South Carolina, in turn, threatened to secede from the United States (the Union).
+During the presidential term of Andrew Jackson, South Carolina threatened secession, often called the Nullification Crisis due to the 1828 Tariff called the Tariff of Abominations, which threatened South Carolina's economy, and South Carolina, in turn, threatened to secede from the United States.
 Jackson also threatened to send federal troops to put down the movement and to hang the leader of the secessionists from the highest tree in South Carolina.
 Also due to this, Jackson's vice president, John C. Calhoun, who supported the movement and wrote the essay "The South Carolina Exposition and Protest", became the first US vice president to resign.
 On May 1, 1833, Jackson wrote of nullification, "the tariff was only a pretext, and disunion and Southern confederacy the real object.
 The next pretext will be the negro, or slavery question."
 South Carolina also threatened to secede in 1850 over the issue of California's statehood.
 It became the first state to declare its secession from the Union on December 20, 1860, with the Declaration of the Immediate Causes Which Induce and Justify the Secession of South Carolina from the Federal Union, and it later joined with the other Southern states to form the Confederacy.